oKermorgant/log2plot/README.md

 * `python path/to/src/plot <file.yaml>` (if not installed)
 * `log2plot <file.yaml>` (if installed)

-Many options are available from the command line, call `plot -h` to have a list.
+Many (probably too many) options are available from the command line, call `plot -h` to have a list.
 Several files can be plotted at the same time, in this case if they have the same y-label their y-axis will be at the same scale.
 By default they will be plotted in different subplots, but can be plotted in the same plot with the `-g` option.

 Videos can be created using the `-v <subsampling>` option. ffmpeg or avconv will be used to create a mp4 file showing the plot evolution.